-- the nature of law and the legal process
+- the nature of law and legal process

 - the principles and rules of public procurement law

-- the application of these rules in key national and international systems/models including those of the United Nations Commission on International Trade Law (UNCITRAL), the World Trade Organistaion (WTO), the EU and the UK
+- the application of these rules in key national and international systems/models, including UNCITRAL, the WTO, the World Bank, the EU and the UK

 - how to implement best practice in the context of a legal framework